amal-thomson/pixelphraser-commercetools-connector/mc-pixelphraser/README.md

   </a><br>
 </p>

 The Custom Application for the PixelPhraser CT Connector enhances the product description review process by allowing users to efficiently accept or reject AI-generated content.
+It also enables customers to configure the languages in which the descriptions are generated.